-Tell your Website Developer to help you create local business listing on Google, BBB, Health Grades and Yelp.
+Tell your Website Developer to help you create a local business listing on Google, BBB, Health Grades and Yelp.

 Search and watch a short video on YouTube about Google My Business (GMB) listing.

-Then request your good customers and friends to give you a 5 star review.
+Then request your good customers and friends to give you a 5-star review.
 When patients are searching for dentists in your local area, your listing will start appearing like above.

 STEP 5.
 Paid Advertising / Pay Per Click Advertising